 Haitian children are precious, no doubt about it!
 And it is estimated there could be 1 million orphaned children in Haiti, many of whom are waiting for adoption into a forever family.
 Haiti is the poorest country in the western hemisphere, with a high unemployment rate, poor economic conditions, and an unstable political environment.
 Because of this, many children have been placed in orphanages, with their parents unable to care for them.
-But Haitian orphanages, for the most part, are well managed, clean and even well-staffed, with one caretaker for each six children.
+But Haitian orphanages, for the most part, are well managed, clean, and even well-staffed, with one caretaker for every six children.

 There are many adoption agencies in the United States that partner with organizations in Haiti so your adoption can process smoothly and efficiently.
 Because adoption guidelines vary from country to country, it’s important to know some facts before beginning the process:

 The Haitian government allows for the adoption of their children into homes of married couples who have been married for at least 5 years.
 Single women may also adopt.
 All adoptive parents must be between the ages of 30 and 50, and there are no restrictions on the number of children already in your home.

 Plan on a bit of weight, as with most adoptions domestically and internationally.
 It is required, before beginning the process with the government of Haiti, that you complete your home study and the required paperwork with the United States Citizenship and Immigration Service.
 Once paperwork on this end is completed, it will be submitted to the Haitian Government for processing.
 And then the fun begins!

 Working through an agency, you will request a child or children (yes, there are sibling groups in Haiti available for adoption).
 You may specify gender, age, special needs, etc. When you are matched with your child, you will receive photos and a comprehensive history of your child’s social circumstances and medical situation.
 At that point, you may accept or deny acceptance.
 Although this can take some time, it is at this point that adoption begins to feel real.